soif/EspBuddy/README.md

 - `espbuddy flash relay1` uploads using serial port to target 'relay1'
 - `espbuddy flash relay1 -eb` builds 'relay1', then using the serial port, erase first and flash
 - `espbuddy backup all` backups settings of all defined targets
+- `espbuddy monitor relay1 --rate=9600` serial monitors  'relay1' target at 9600 bauds
 - `espbuddy send relay1 SetOption13 1` Sends the "SetOption13 1" command to 'relay1'
-- `espbuddy monitor relay1 --rate=9600` serial monitors  'relay1' target at 9600 bauds
 - `espbuddy server` launches the builtin webserver on port 81, serving files from the backup directory
+- `espbuddy factory download tasmota latest all` Downloads and links all latest released Tasmota firmwares
 - `espbuddy version all` shows versions of all defined targets
 - `espbuddy ping all` pings all defined targets
 - `espbuddy sonodiy flash 192.168.1.10 1000abc1ef` flashes a (default) Tasmota firmware into a Sonoff Mini in DIY mode